lzanatta/cvector/README.md

 # cvector
-A (very) simple and tiny vector library for C
+A simple vector implementation for the C language.

 More info coming soon...